zacnider/entrofhe/README.md

 **Note:** If you haven't installed globally, use `npx entrofhe-cli` instead of `entrofhe`.

-The CLI automatically:
+The CLI generates a complete learning project:
-- ✅ Generates standalone Hardhat project
+- ✅ Standalone Hardhat project structure
-- ✅ Integrates EntropyOracle
+- ✅ Example contract demonstrating FHEVM patterns
-- ✅ Includes all necessary files and dependencies
+- ✅ Comprehensive tests showing how to use it
-- ✅ Sets up tests and deployment scripts
+- ✅ Documentation explaining the concepts

 ### Option 2: Manual Installation